enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/archi.rst

 another polls slowly the same queue (minimum period is 1s to avoid killing the database).
 Also, the number of slots is defined at the same level: one engine may be able to run 10 jobs for a queue in parallel while another, on a more powerful server, may run 50 for the same queue.
-When all slots of all nodes polling a given queue are filled, job instances stay in the queue, waiting for a slot to be freed.
+When all slots of all nodes polling a given queue are filled, job instances stay in the queue, waiting for a slot to be freed somewhere.
 Note that it also allows some queues to be defined only on some nodes and not others, therefore giving some control over where payloads are actually run.

 A :term:`Job Definition` has a default queue: all job requests pertaining to a job definition are created (unless otherwise specified) inside this queue.